-Defense stocks gain as Iran strikes US forces
+Defense stocks mixed after Iran strikes US forces

-Defense stocks climbed early Wednesday after Iran launched more than a dozen missiles at U.S. forces stationed in Iraq in retaliation for last week's killing of Gen. Qassim Soleimani.
+Defense stocks were mixed Wednesday after Iran launched more than a dozen missiles at U.S. forces stationed in Iraq in retaliation for last week's killing of Gen. Qassem Soleimani.

 Continue Reading Below